 Finding funding is another "full-court" press approach.
 We have created the new Chaffee Rec Fund to provide a way for citizens, visitors and businesses to support sustainable recreation through voluntary contributions, held by the Chaffee County Community Foundation and distributed to top-ranked projects by the Chaffee Rec Council.
 We are adding capacity to apply for collaborative grants, engaging with regional agency leaders to encourage additional federal and state funding, and considering outdoor user fees and all other funding mechanisms.

-To ensure the future as the community has envisioned it and improve support for recreation tourism, the plan acknowledges the importance of a shared recreation culture that protects natural resources to keep our public lands clean, fun and wild for years to come.
+To ensure the future as the community has envisioned it the plan emphasizes the importance of a shared recreation culture that protects natural resources to keep our public lands clean, fun and wild for years to come.